Param-Punjab/Unix_shell/README.md

 ### Learning the Shell
 - Requires time and effort.
 - Unlike a GUI, CLI requires learning specific commands.
-- A few essential commands can accomplish a lot.
+- A few essential commands can achieve a lot.

 ### Advantages of the Shell
 - Combines existing tools into powerful pipelines.